 - Minced fresh parsley, optional

 - Preheat oven to 400°.
 In a large saucepan, bring the water, butter and salt to a boil.
 Add flour all at once and stir until a smooth ball forms.
 Remove from heat; let stand 5 minutes.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Continue beating until mixture is smooth and shiny.

 - Drop by teaspoonfuls 2 in. apart onto greased baking sheets.
 Bake 18-22 minutes or until golden brown.
 Remove to a wire rack.
 Immediately split puffs open; remove tops and set aside.
 Discard soft dough from inside.
 Cool puffs.